n6ai/minze/.github/CONTRIBUTING.md

 ### vite-plugin-minze

-1. Run `npm run dev -w vite-plugin-minze` in the root directory.
+1. Run `npm run stub -w vite-plugin-minze` in the root directory.
 2. Run `npm run build-play -w minze` to test if the plugin works correctly.

-> First, you need to start the dev task for vite-plugin-minze.
+> First, you need to stub vite-plugin-minze.
 The vite-plugin-minze dependency for the minze package is linked to the local version of vite-plugin-minze.
 Any changes to the vite-plugin-minze package can be immediately tried out.

 ### docs